Nexmo/station/_documentation/stitch/in-app-voice/call-statuses.md

 ## Statuses

-Here is list of of all eight of the call statuses:
+Here is list of of all ten call statuses:

 - **started** : The call is created on the Nexmo platform
 - **ringing** : The destination has confirmed that the call is ringing